fcrozatier/f-stack/README.md

 A new `Proxy`-based reactivity system, that goes beyond Signals.
 More idiomatic.
 More granular.

-It's a structured way to declaratively interact with web API in a reactive manner
+It's a structured way to declaratively interact with web APIs in a reactive manner

 ### [Reflow](./packages/reflow/README.md)